 Champion’s ingredients and foods are never preserved with Ethoxyquin or any other chemical preservative.

-Ethoxyquin is typically used as a preservative in fish ingredients, and is commonly found in fish ingredients produced within the United States.
-Champion uses two kinds of fish ingredients in – fresh fish, and fish meals.
+Ethoxyquin is typically used as a preservative in fish ingredients, and is commonly found in fish ingredients produced in North America.
+Champion uses two kinds of fish ingredients – fresh fish, and fish meals.

 FRESH FISH.
 Our fresh fish is caught wild within our region and arrives FRESH – which is defined as ‘never frozen and with no preservatives’.
 Our fresh fish never contain Ethoxyquin.